Lea Michele Flaunts Her Bare Backside As She Gets B12 Injection

 “It [was] a moment to say how fortunate I am that this amazing man is choosing to spend the rest of his life with me,” Lea stated.

-A source even told the magazine that directly following the wedding Leah and Zandy sneaked away for some alone time together for their first few moments as husband and wife, and spent that time eating grilled cheese sandwiches and french fries while drinking champagne before rejoining their guests at the reception.
+A source even told the magazine that directly following the wedding Leah and Zandy sneaked away for some alone time together for their first few moments as husband and wife and spent that time eating grilled cheese sandwiches and french fries while drinking champagne before rejoining their guests at the reception.

 Fans can see more of Lea Michele’s life by following her on Instagram.